seedwing-io/seedwing-policy/README.md

 * Check for trusted signatures against [Sigstore](https://sigstore.dev).
 * Check SBOM dependencies for vulnerabilities against [OSV](https://osv.dev).

-All of the policies can be centrally managed in a server, or built in as part of a custom application.
+All the policies can be centrally managed in a server, or built in as part of a custom application.

 See the [documentation](https://docs.seedwing.io/docs/index.html) for more information.